ktorio/ktor-documentation/topics/type-safe-request.md

 ```
 {src="snippets/client-type-safe-requests/src/main/kotlin/com/example/Application.kt" lines="15-29"}

 This resource can be used to list all articles, post a new article, edit it, and so on.
-We'll see how to [make type-safe requests](#make_requests) to this resource in the next chapter.
+We'll see how to [make type-safe requests](#make_requests) to this resource in the next section.

 > You can find the full example here: [client-type-safe-requests](https://github.com/ktorio/ktor-documentation/tree/%current-branch%/codeSnippets/snippets/client-type-safe-requests).

 ## Make type-safe requests {id="make_requests"}

 To [make a request](request.md) to a typed resource, you need to pass a resource class instance to a request function (`request`, `get`, `post`, `put`, and so on).
-For example, a sample below shows how to make a request to the `/articles` path.
+For example, the sample below shows how to make a request to the `/articles` path.

 ```kotlin
 @Serializable